Structure Preserving Model Order Reduction of Shallow Water Equations: Introduction

-In this paper, we have constructed ROMs for both the same discretization of the SWEs.
-The first one is the ROM which preserves the skew-symmetric structure of the Poisson matrix of the SWEs using the technique in \cite{Gong17,Karasozen18}.
-The primary challenge in producing the low dimensional models of the high dimensional discretized PDEs is the efficient evaluation of the nonlinearities on the POD basis.
+The primary challenge in producing the low-dimensional models of the high-dimensional discretized PDEs is the efficient evaluation of the nonlinearities on the POD basis.
 The computational cost is reduced by sampling the nonlinear terms and interpolating, known as hyper-reduction techniques \cite{Barrault04,chaturantabut10nmr,Astrid08,Zimmermann16,Nguyen08, Carlberg13}.
-We have to use the discrete empirical interpolation method (DEIM) \cite{chaturantabut10nmr}, which is one of the most frequently used hyper-reduction method.
-Rigorous error and stability analysis are in general not available for subsampling procedures used in hyper-reduction methods.
+Our method of choice is the discrete empirical interpolation method (DEIM) \cite{chaturantabut10nmr}, which is one of the most frequently used hyper-reduction methods.
+The number of sampling points used in hyper-reduction methods often scales with the dimension of the reduced-order model, and rigorous error and stability analysis are in general not available.
 For PDEs like SWEs in the f-plane with polynomial nonlinearities, ROMs do not require approximating the nonlinear terms through sampling.
-The reduced order operators can be precomputed in the "off-line" stage.
+Reduced-order operators can be precomputed in the "offline" stage.
 Projection of FOM onto the reduced space yields low-dimensional matrix operators that preserve the polynomial structure of the FOM.
 This is an advantage because the offline-online computation is separated in contrast to the hyper-reduction methods.
-For PDEs with polynomial nonlinearities, recently various tensorial POD (TPOD) methods are developed \cite{Benner15,Benner18,Benner19,Gu11,Kramer19}.
-Using the matricization of tensors and exploiting the sparse structure of the FOM, computationally efficient ROMs are constructed.
-Using the sparse matrix technique MULTIPROD \cite{leva08mmm}, which was not used in TPOD algorithms yet, we have shown that the computational cost of the construction of ROM can be further decreased.
+Recently, for PDEs with polynomial nonlinearities, the computationally efficient reduced-order models are constructed by the use of some tools from tensor theory and by matricizations of tensors \cite{Benner15,Benner18,Benner19,Gu11,Kramer19}.
+In this paper, we have constructed two different ROMs for the SWEs; in Hamiltonian form and in f-plane.
+Our main contribution is twofold: